jdlamstein/tennispredictor/README.md

 Traditional classifiers include Nearest Neighbors, Linear SVM, Gaussian Process, Decision Tree, Random Forest, Neural Net, AdaBoost, Naive Bayes, and QDA.

 To train traditional classifiers on the data, run

-    python main.classifier.py --csv "/path/to/your/data/directory/atp_database.csv"  --datadir "/path/to/your/data/directory"
+    python main.classifier.py --csv "/path/to/your/data/directory/atp_database.csv"
+    --rootdir "/path/to/your/data/directory"

+where `rootdir` is your results directory.

-The classifiers are saved based on *timestring*.
+The classifiers are saved based on `timestring`.

 To predict on your trained classifiers, run

     python main.classifier.py --csv "/path/to/your/data/directory/atp_database.csv"
-        --datadir "/path/to/your/data/directory"
+        --rootdir "/path/to/your/data/directory"
         --timestring "timestring of your trained classifier"
         --classifier_name "Name of your classifier"

+## Deploy on New Data
+To predict on new matches, run

+    python preprocessing/generate_deploy.py

+This script saves a file called `deploy.csv` which can be used in lieu of atp_database.csv.

+To deploy on a classifier, replace csv with the output of generate_deploy.py.

+To deploy on the neural network, run

+    python main/deploy.py --csv /path/to/csv
+    --ckpt_path /path/to/model
+    --rootdir /path/to/your/analysis/dir